M O E I N

 Research

-My current research focuses on community engagement, conflict resolution, and citizen empowerment through interdisciplinary approaches, with particular emphasis on addressing complex societal challenges such as pandemic preparedness, energy poverty, and technological destabilization.
-I am especially interested in the democratization of design practice and participatory methodologies that support more equitable and just social transitions.
-I explore how design, when integrated with systems thinking, can enable more holistic and action-oriented responses to multifaceted issues.
-Grounded in creativity, form-giving, and the progressive dimensions of design science, my work leverages design as a powerful tool for systemic change.
-A central aspect of my current research involves the co-design and facilitation of dialogic processes, tools, and methods, including the Design-Driven Conflicts (DDC) framework.
-The DDC integrates a set of methods from adjacent fields to critically examine the role and impact of antagonistic actors, aiming to create new associations essential for addressing complex, real-world challenges.
+By integrating design with systems thinking, I explore how design can foster holistic, action-oriented responses to complex issues.
+Grounded in creativity, form-giving, and the progressive dimensions of design science, my work positions design as a medium for systemic change.
+A central strand is the co-design and facilitation of dialogic processes, including the Design-Driven Conflicts (DDC) framework.
+DDC draws on methods from adjacent fields to critically examine antagonistic actors and create new associations essential for addressing real-world challenges.

-Some are thoughtful on their way
+Some are thoughtful on their way,

-Some are doubtful, so they pray
+Some are doubtful, so they pray.

 قومی متفکرند در مذهب و دین